Second in the Series

 What can be done to avoid costly delays and broken deals in this highly competitive market?

-- Be tougher on yourself than you admit is needed; even that will be only the first step to actually being ready to complete any deal.
+- Be tougher on yourself more than you think is needed; even that will only be the first step to actually being ready to complete any deal.

 - Demand that your advisors be realistic rather than provide lip-service to your preconceived opinions.